Tetracycline: Discovery

 The tetracyclines, a large family of antibiotics, were discovered by Benjamin Minge Duggar in 1948 as natural products, and first prescribed in 1948.
 Benjamin Duggar, working under Yellapragada Subbarow at Lederle Laboratories, discovered the first tetracycline antibiotic, chlortetracycline (Aureomycin), in 1945.
 The structure of Aureomycin was elucidated in 1952 and published in 1954 by the Pfizer-Woodward group.
 After the discovery of the structure, researchers at Pfizer began chemically modifying aureomycin by treating it with hydrogen in the presence of a palladized carbon catalyst.
-This chemical reaction replaced a chlorine moiety with a hydrogen, creating a compound named tetracycline via hydrogenolysis.
+This chemical reaction replaced a chlorine moiety with a hydrogen, creating a compound that was named tetracycline via hydrogenolysis.
 Tetracycline displayed higher potency, better solubility, and more favorable pharmacology than the other antibiotics in its class, leading to its FDA approval in 1954.
 The new compound was one of the first commercially successful semi-synthetic antibiotics that was used, and laid the foundation for the development of Sancycline, Minocycline, and later the Glycylcyclines.

 Evidence in antiquity

 Tetracycline has a high affinity for calcium and is incorporated into bones during the active mineralization of hydroxyapatite.
 When incorporated into bones, tetracycline can be identified using ultraviolet light.

 There is evidence that early inhabitants of Northeastern Africa consumed tetracycline antibiotics.
 Nubian mummies from between 350 and 550 A.D. were found to exhibit patterns of fluorescence identical with that of modern tetracycline labelled bone.
 It is conjectured that the beer brewed by the Nubians was the source of the tetracycline found in these bones.